Click here for FREE music lessons:

 - Choose a Christian theater company if possible.
 The theater arts (and show biz in general) can be filled with unsavory characters.
 We want our kids to be safe.
 I love that our company required background checks on all teachers, directors, and parent volunteers.

 - Your audition is very important.
 Pick a song that fits both your voice and the style of the musical.
 Work with an audition coach if you can.
-Bring your background track on both a CD and a device.
+Bring your background track on a couple of devices.
 That way if one fails, you’ll have a back-up.
+Or, if they request it, send the track in digitally.

 - As you’re waiting for the Cast List to appear, remember to be committed to the show and not to a specific part.
 You may not understand why the directors made the decisions they did, but trust them.
 They are seeing the big picture of what happened in auditions and call-backs.
 Work hard and do your best!